vinfalardeau/vinfalardeau.github.io/illinois/illinois.md

 ### Results and Discussion

 First of all, the difference between Figures 1 & 2 illustrates just how important it was to include a larger road network, buffering by 30 kilometers around Chicago proper.
 By doing so, we avoid false areas of low accessibility in northwest Chicago and along the western edge of the city.
-THese areas are served well enough by hospitals just outside of city bounds.
+These areas are served well enough by hospitals just outside of city bounds.

 All of the different distance weights (Figures 2, 3, and 4) reveal that the center of Chicago has the greatest accessibility to nearby hospitals with good ICU and ventilator capacity.
+Meanwhile, they show that the southeast consistently has the lowest access.
 However, the differences between these three maps also show that the choice of weighting scheme can have a significant impact on the results.
+For instance, with a sharper distance decay (Figure 3), the center of Chicago retains its high accessibility values, but an outer ring around the city center drops considerably, as distant hospitals become less impactful.
+In the opposite direction, a slower distance decay (Figure 4) seems to suggest that accessibility is fairly good just about everywhere in Chicago.
+The difference between these maps could be the difference between more and less resource allocation to Chicago during the COVID-19 pandemic, so it is important to think about just what the distance weights mean.

+One way to make a more accurate map of hospital accessibility would be to survey people about which hospitals they go to, and how far they travel to reach them.
+Survey data of this kind could be used to calibrate the distance weights, making them match how people actually behave.
+Also, this study might furnish different results if it used a gravity model of spatial interaction, rather than checking whether census tract centroids do or don't fall within a certain distance of hospitals.

 ![Original Map](/illinois/chicago/original_100_68_22.png)